 We are Odyssey Computing Hub and are one of 30 across England who are part of the Teach Computing project.

-Pates Grammar School, in partnership with Adfecto, is delighted to be awarded Computing Hub status by the National Centre for Computing Education (NCCE).
+Pates Grammar School, in partnership with Adfecto, was delighted to be one of the first tranches of schools awarded Computing Hub status by the National Centre for Computing Education (NCCE) in 2019.

 The NCCE was set up in November 2018 by the Department of Education to increase the number of pupils in schools and colleges who study computer science at GCSE, AS and A level, particularly girls and those in disadvantaged areas, and to ensure that there is a strong pipeline of digital skills in England.

-We intend to support teachers by offering local, face to face training and facilitating networks of teachers, professionals and subject leaders.
-We are also able to provide advice and guidance pertaining to the computing curriculum and to signpost you to resources and other professional bodies who can help.
+We also provide advice and guidance for the computing curriculum and signpost resources and other professional bodies who can help.

 • Gloucestershire